chbergmann/OpticsWorkbench/README.md

 ### ![Optical Mirror](./icons/mirror.svg) Optical Mirror
 The FreeCAD objects in parameter Base will act as mirrors
 * Select some FreeCAD objects, then create Optical Mirror
+Parameters:
-see also [Statistics](#Statistics)
+- `Transparency`: Percentage of light that passes through the semi transparent mirror see also [Statistics](#Statistics)

 ### ![Optical Absorber](./icons/absorber.svg) Optical Absorber
 The FreeCAD objects in parameter `Base` will swallow the rays of light.
 * Select some FreeCAD objects
 * Create Optical Absorber
+Parameters:
-see also [Statistics](#Statistics)
+- `Transparency`: Percentage of light that passes through the semi transparent absorber see also [Statistics](#Statistics)